Fatten your paycheck and still get a tax refund

 If you usually get a tax refund, but would like to start putting more money in your pocket every month, we can help.
 Yes, you still have to fill out a W-4 form.
 But we've developed a quick and easy guide to assist you.

 Could you use more money in your pocket each month?

-That means, on average, taxpayers who get refunds let the IRS take about $260 more out of their paychecks each month than the government deserves.
+That means, on average, taxpayers who get tax refunds let the IRS take more than $200 additional out of their paychecks each month than the government deserves.

 The more “allowances” you claim on the form, the less tax is withheld from your pay.

 How do you know how many allowances to claim so that your withholding matches your tax bill?
-Worksheets that come with the W-4 will help.
-You can also use the IRS Withholding Calculator or TurboTax's free W-4 Withholding Calculator.
+Worksheets that come with the W-4 may help.

 Try this quick method for adjusting your W-4